orbs-network/nebula/README.md

 To install Nebula run

-    npm install -g orbs-nebula
+    npm install -g @orbs-network/orbs-nebula

-If you have previously installed Nebula and you are performing a new deploy, we recommend updating it by running `npm update -g orbs-nebula`
+If you have previously installed Nebula and you are performing a new deploy, we recommend updating it by running `npm update -g @orbs-network/orbs-nebula`

 ### Configure the boilerplate JSON file